pruthvi247/learningAndThinking/js-learnings/joshcomeau-css-course/02-RenderingLogic.md

   border: 3px solid;
 }
 ```
-Absolutely-positioned elements act just like static-positioned elements when it comes to overflow.
+#ImportantPoint Absolutely-positioned elements act just like static-positioned elements when it comes to overflow.
 If the parent sets `overflow: auto`, _as long as that parent is the containing block_, it will allow that child to be scrolled into view:
 ```css
 .wrapper {
   position: relative;